kevwargo/restclient/README.md

 When non-nil, don't include the request details in the response buffer.

+### restclient-vars-max-passes

+__Default: 10__

+Maximum number of recursive variable references.
+This is to prevent hanging if two variables reference each other directly or indirectly.

+### restclient-user-agent

+__Default: nil__

+Controls the User Agent sent by default in requests.
+Accepts the same values as `url-user-agent`, including `default` to let the URL library compute an appropriate string.
+The default `nil` omits the user agent unless the header is set manually in each requests.

 # Known issues

 - Comment lines `#` act as end of entity.
 Yes, that means you can't post shell script or anything with hashes as PUT/POST entity.
 I'm fine with this right now,